top of page

 Counselors promote habits that support physical and mental health.

-For example, someone dealing with anxiety might learn breathing techniques and cognitive strategies to reduce panic attacks.
+For example, someone dealing with anxiety might learn grounding and safety techniques as well as strengthen strategies to reduce panic attacks.
 Another person facing grief could find ways to process loss and rebuild hope.

 Comments